quinn0823/apple-siri-voice-navigation/README.md

 Thank you for using this mod!
 If you like it, please consider leaving a star, contributing to its development, or [buy me a coffee](https://buymeacoffee.com/jonathanchiu) to support my "work"!

 To help improve this project, you can check out the development guide in the ["Let Me Help You!"](#let-me-help-you) section.
-You can also view the localized descriptions here.
+You can also view the localized descriptions and the latest updates here.

 ## Voices [87+ Voices in 21+ Languages]